-All MSU CDP staff will work together to ensure that children are actively supervised at all times when in our care.
+All MSU CDP staff will work together to ensure that children are always actively supervised when in our care.
 Active Supervision Plans are in place within each classroom to make sure children are consistently supervised within the indoor and outdoor environments as well as while transitioning form one activity or space to the next.
 All staff receive ongoing training about the importance of active supervision and how to create a classroom community.
 The following will be used in each classroom.